-The female bed bug can lay one to five eggs per day, and between 200-500 in her lifetime.
+The typical bed bug life span is 4-6 months, however they can live as long as five years and go months without feeding.
+In a single female bed bug life span, they can lay anywhere between 200-500 eggs, which is one to five a day.
 The eggs hatch in the span of about 7 days, and molts 5 times, taking a blood meal between each molt.
 Development time from egg to adult takes roughly 21 days.

 Bed bugs hide in cracks and crevices during the day, leaving its harbourage area at night to feed on its hosts.
 The blood meal takes about 3-10 minutes to complete, and usually goes without notice to the host.
 After feeding, the bed bug bite may become inflamed and itchy on the host.